-This session explains why FamilyLife Couples Studies are effective at strengthening marriages and how they benefit couples.
-It also explores common questions about starting a group, such as which study to use, where and how often to meet, and whom to invite.
+This session explains why FamilyLife's small-group resources are effective at strengthening marriages and how they benefit couples.
+It also explores questions about starting a group, such as which study to use, where and how often to meet, and whom to invite.